saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ```

 ### Use of TODO()
-- To indicate that the function containing TODO() has some "todo".
+- Indicates that the function containing TODO() has some "todo".
-- The function containing TODO() can have a different return type.
+- Function containing TODO() can have a different return type.
-- The statement after TODO() is never executed.
+- Statement after TODO() is never executed.

 ### Function overloading
 - Using default parameter(s).